Viviparus georgianus: Life cycle

 It is dioecious (it has two distinct sexes), iteroparous (reproducing more than once in a lifetime) and ovoviviparous, laying eggs singly in albumen-filled capsules.
 Females generally brood eggs for 9–10 months.
-Fecundity is generally between 4 and 81 young per female, but on average is closer to 11 young/female.Vail.
-V. A. 1978.
-Seasonal reproductive patterns in 3 viviparid gastropods.
-Malacologia 17(1):7-98.
+Fecundity is generally between 4 and 81 young per female, but on average is closer to 11 young/female.
 Females can brood more than one batch of young at a time, and the number of young in one brood is positively related to the size of the female.
 Reproductive females are usually larger than 16 mm.
-Female banded mystery snails live 28 – 48 and males live 18 – 36 months.
+Female banded mystery snails live 28–48 and males live 18–36 months.